Manchester personal injury attorney provides important information about forced arbitration

 The Injustice of Forced Arbitration

 The proliferation of forced arbitration clauses in contracts and terms of agreement for credit cards, automobile purchases, cell phones, retirement accounts, employment, nursing home admissions, and goods and services has stripped away some of the most basic rights guaranteed to all Americans in the United States Constitution.
-Unfortunately, as a Manchester personal injury attorney at the Law Office of Manning & Zimmerman can attest, forced arbitration language is often buried in the fine print of contracts, and should not be forced upon people as a condition of taking a job, receiving medical care, or getting basic consumer services.
+Unfortunately, as a Manchester personal injury attorney at the Law Office of Manning Zimmerman & Oliveira PLLC can attest, forced arbitration language is often buried in the fine print of contracts, and should not be forced upon people as a condition of taking a job, receiving medical care, or getting basic consumer services.
 For more information, read these very informative articles from the Fair Arbitration Coalition, the American Association for Justice, and Public Citizen.

 Companies often use forced arbitration to avoid accountability for their wrongdoing.
-In the event of a dispute with the corporation, forced arbitration says that a consumer or an employee cannot take their case to court but instead has to go to a private arbitration forum designed by the very corporation the dispute is against.
+In the event of a dispute, forced arbitration prevents a consumer or an employee from taking their case to court.
+Instead, they force the case into a private arbitration forum.
+They are designed by the very corporation the dispute is against.
 When people are harmed by discrimination, negligence, defective products, scams, or worse, they have a right to equal justice.

 Contact an Experienced Manchester Personal Injury Attorney for a Free Consultation